Josef37/KickoffPractice/README.md

 This project is a fork of the MIT-licensed [kickoffPractice by @MrMoine](https://github.com/MrMoine/kickoffPractice).
 The MIT-licensed code retains its original copyright notice and license terms.
 See the [LICENSE-MIT](LICENSE-MIT) file for details.

-[Speedflip Trainer by @tynidev](https://github.com/tynidev/SpeedFlipTrainer) was integrated into this project was adjusted to make it work for this use-case.
+[Speedflip Trainer by @tynidev](https://github.com/tynidev/SpeedFlipTrainer) was integrated into this project and adjusted to make it work for this use-case.

 ## Troubleshooting